e-ramos/GMM/README.md

  - [x] Iterate

  ## Model Order Estimation
  There are more intelligent methods of determining if a model fits well, but I applied a naive exhaustive search over the space K ={1, 2,...10}.
-Where K is the number of gaussians for 2K total parameters to estimate.
+Where K is the number two gaussians ad infinitum for 2K total parameters to estimate.

 To determine "goodness" of fit, I used the Bayesian Information Criterion (BIC) to penalize each additional parameter.